-Similar arguments can apply to peers' departures, because users might stop using an obsolete system and switch to a new one.
+Similar arguments apply to peer departures, because users might stop using an obsolete system and switch to a new one.
 However, this process is typically of less interest for a simulation scenario.

-Moreover, in a real systems the lifetime of a peer in the system is much longer than the session time.
-The lifetime can be several days or even months long while the sessions are few hours long on average [BSV03].
+Moreover, in real systems the lifetime of a peer in the system is much longer than the session time.
+The lifetime can be several days or even months long while the sessions are few hours long on average [59].
 As the simulated time often ranges in the order of hours only, the rate of departures is so low that they can be ignored.

 However, this is different for systems such as BitTorrent where peers are only interested in downloading one single file and depart from the system permanently afterwards.
-This applies because for each file a distinct short-living overlay is created.
+This applies because for each file a distinct shortliving overlay is created.

 In the following we consider two possibilities of modeling the arrival process: